-A-8: Yes, unless the successor employer follows the optional procedure in Rev. Proc.
+A-8: Yes, each of the predecessor and successor employers must report the aggregate reportable cost of coverage that that employer provided, unless the successor employer follows the optional procedure in Rev. Proc.
 2004-53, 2004-2 C.B.
 320, and issues one Form W-2 reflecting wages paid to the employee during the calendar year by both the predecessor employer and the successor employer.
 Consistent with the rules applicable to reporting of wages, the successor employer following the optional procedure must include the aggregate reportable cost of coverage provided by both employers on the Form W-2 that it issues, and the predecessor employer must not report the cost of coverage it provides.